Skip to main content

 Introduction

-Area code 661 anchors a major stretch of California's telecommunications network, covering most of Kern County and a wide swath of northern Los Angeles County.
-Whether someone lives in the region or runs a business there, this prefix touches daily communication for more than a million residents.
+Area code 661 covers a large part of California, including most of Kern County and a wide stretch of northern Los Angeles County.
+Whether someone lives in the region or runs a business there, this prefix is part of daily life for more than a million residents.

-Split from the 805 numbering plan in 1999, the prefix was created to meet rising demand for phone numbers as the region's population and business activity expanded.
-Over time, it has become part of local identity throughout California's southern San Joaquin Valley and Antelope Valley.
+The prefix split off from 805 in 1999.
+It was created because the region needed more phone numbers as its population and business activity grew.
+Over time, it has become part of local identity across California's southern San Joaquin Valley and Antelope Valley.

-This guide walks through where the prefix operates, its background, dialing requirements, and how it factors into the regional economy and everyday safety considerations.
+This guide covers where the prefix works, its background, dialing rules, and how it fits into the local economy and everyday safety.

 Key Takeaways